 Strengths Weakness

-Appreciation for U.S. Price of U.S. products
+Appreciation for Price of U.S. products

-food quality and can tend to be higher
+U.S. food quality can tend to be higher

-culture. due to tariffs.
+and culture. due to tariffs.

 Opportunities Challenges

 Consumers are Consumption of more

 increasing fast food expensive imported

 consumption and food and beverage

-grocery store products may slow as
+grocery store products may slow due

-purchases. economy is still weak.
+purchases. to weakened economy.

-D 110 1
+Data and information sources: FAS Quito

-Data and information sources: FAS Quito Contact: FAS Quito
+Contact: FAS Quito